Responsable du Contrôle (RC) – Anti-Financial Crime & AML/CFT/CPF Focus ¦ Luxembourg

 When to seek external RC support or temporary appointment

-Entities may engage external RC support when:
+Entities should engage external RC support when:

 - recruiting a permanent RC (to ensure continuity and independence during the transition)